decentraland/wearable-preview/README.md

 - `wheelPrecision`: the higher the value, the slower the wheel zooms when scrolled.
 By default is `100`.
 - `wheelStart`: a value between 0 and 100 which determines how zoomed in or out the wheel starts.
 By default is `50`, so the user can zoom in or out.
 If the value were `0` the zoom would start at minimum and the user would be able to zoom in.
 If the value were `100` the zoom would start at max and the user would be able to zoom out.
 - `background`: the color of the background in hex, ie: `ff0000`.
+- `peerUrl`: set a custom url for a Catalyst peer.
+- `nftServerUrl`: set a custom url for the NFT API.
 - `disableBackground`: if `true` it will make the background transparent.
 - `disableAutoRotate`: if `true` it will disable the auto-rotate behaviour of the camera.
 - `disableAutoCenter`: if `true` it will disable the auto-center around the bounding box.
 - `disableFace`: if `true` it will disable the facial features.
 - `disableDefaultWearables`: if `true` it will not load the default wearables (it will only load the base body shape).
+- `disableFadeEffect`: if `true` it will disable css transitions (the fade in / fade out effect).
+This is useful for automation tests.
 - `disableDefaultEmotes`: if `true` and `emote` is not passed, it will not load the default IDLE emote.
 - `env`: The environment to use, it can be `prod` (uses mainnet wearables and catalysts) or `dev` (uses testnet wearables and catalysts).